 A master’s degree or doctorate degree from a recognized educational institution as defined in 90-270.47(5) of North Carolina General Statutes in the field of marriage and family therapy or a related degree which is the equivalent in content and quality as defined by the statutes and rules of the Board.

-Required coursework is listed on the NC – Application for License which may be downloaded from this website.
+Required coursework - review the NC – Application for License

 After successfully completing the academic requirements (qualifying degree, minimum of a master’s, encompassing the coursework as outlined on the Application – NC MFT License), passing the National MFT Examination, and completing the required experience and supervision requirements (1500 clinical and 200 supervision hours) under approved supervision, defined as supervision under the direction of an AAMFT Approved Supervisor, a person may apply for LMFT.
 The application fee is $200.
 The fee for applying for LMFT if you are already a NC LMFTA is $100.
 Incomplete applications will be returned to the applicant.
 If an application is returned to the applicant a second time as incomplete, the Board may impose an additional processing fee.
 No action, processing or approval of your application will take place until all three requirements (academic, experience and passing the examination) have been demonstrated and accepted.
 If you have not passed the National MFT Examination, refer to the National MFT Examination application and apply to take the exam.
 Passing the examination does not authorize you to practice MFT or use the title of LMFT in NC until the Board has approved your full application for licensure.